FOR WRITERS

 www.teshnwritings.com

 Tesh Njokanma is a lawyer by training whose heart is in writing.
-She is a prolific writer with 15 years experience as a Magazine Editor.
+She is a prolific writer with over 15 years experience as a Magazine Editor.
 She is a pastor in the Redeemed Christian Church of God with a prayer and teaching ministry.
 Tesh is married with children.
 She is based in Lagos, Nigeria

 Article Source: http://www.faithwriters.com-CHRISTIAN WRITERS